colmeye/colmeye.github.io/readme.md

 # JavaScript Windows

-This is a jQuery/es6 project that emulates a desktop environment, providing dynamic windows.
+This is a jQuery/es6 project that creates a desktop environment, providing dynamic windows.